Myra Shapiro papers

 Scope and Contents

-Correspondence, emails, diaries/journals, writings, both prose and poetry, both published and unpublished, course work, workshop materials, and photographs.
+Correspondence, emails, diaries/journals, calendars, writings, both prose and poetry, both published and unpublished, course work, workshop materials, and photographs.

 Dates of Materials

 Conditions Governing Access

 This collection is open for use without restriction beyond the standard terms and conditions of Smith College Special Collections.

 Copyright to materials is owned by the creater or their heirs or assigns.
 It is the responsibility of the researcher to identify and satisfy the holders of all copyrights.
 Permission must be obtained to publish reproductions or quotations beyond fair use.
 It is the responsibility of the researcher to identify and satisfy all copyright holders.